Liquidity Services (NASDAQ:LQDT) Releases Q2 2023 Earnings Guidance

-Liquidity Services (NASDAQ:LQDT – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
-The company provided EPS guidance of $0.09-$0.16 for the period, compared to the consensus EPS estimate of $0.20.
+Liquidity Services (NASDAQ:LQDT – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $0.09-$0.16 for the period, compared to the consensus estimate of $0.20.
 The company issued revenue guidance of -.

 Liquidity Services Price Performance

-Liquidity Services (NASDAQ:LQDT – Get Rating) last issued its quarterly earnings results on Thursday, December 8th.
-The business services provider reported $0.19 earnings per share (EPS) for the quarter.
-Liquidity Services had a return on equity of 17.84% and a net margin of 14.40%.
-The firm had revenue of $75.20 million for the quarter.
+Liquidity Services (NASDAQ:LQDT – Get Rating) last announced its earnings results on Thursday, December 8th.
+The business services provider reported $0.19 earnings per share for the quarter.
+The company had revenue of $75.20 million for the quarter.
+Liquidity Services had a return on equity of 17.47% and a net margin of 14.25%.

-In other news, CEO William P. Angrick III sold 17,827 shares of Liquidity Services stock in a transaction on Monday, November 14th.
-The stock was sold at an average price of $18.00, for a total transaction of $320,886.00.
-Following the transaction, the chief executive officer now owns 5,354,049 shares in the company, valued at approximately $96,372,882.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-In other news, CEO William P. Angrick III sold 17,827 shares of Liquidity Services stock in a transaction dated Monday, November 14th.
-The stock was sold at an average price of $18.00, for a total value of $320,886.00.
-Following the transaction, the chief executive officer now directly owns 5,354,049 shares of the company’s stock, valued at approximately $96,372,882.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO William P. Angrick III sold 15,347 shares of the business’s stock in a transaction that occurred on Thursday, November 10th.
+In other Liquidity Services news, Director Jaime Mateus-Tique sold 11,368 shares of the company’s stock in a transaction that occurred on Monday, December 12th.
+The stock was sold at an average price of $12.87, for a total transaction of $146,306.16.
+Following the sale, the director now owns 141,827 shares in the company, valued at $1,825,313.49.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+In related news, CEO William P. Angrick III sold 15,347 shares of the stock in a transaction that occurred on Thursday, November 10th.
 The stock was sold at an average price of $18.00, for a total value of $276,246.00.
-Following the transaction, the chief executive officer now directly owns 5,402,743 shares in the company, valued at $97,249,374.
+Following the completion of the transaction, the chief executive officer now directly owns 5,402,743 shares of the company’s stock, valued at approximately $97,249,374.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Jaime Mateus-Tique sold 11,368 shares of the stock in a transaction that occurred on Monday, December 12th.
+The stock was sold at an average price of $12.87, for a total value of $146,306.16.
+Following the completion of the transaction, the director now directly owns 141,827 shares of the company’s stock, valued at $1,825,313.49.
 The disclosure for this sale can be found here.
-Insiders sold 44,542 shares of company stock valued at $743,438 in the last three months.
-30.41% of the stock is owned by insiders.
+Over the last 90 days, insiders have sold 44,542 shares of company stock worth $743,438.
+30.41% of the stock is currently owned by corporate insiders.

 Liquidity Services, Inc engages in the provision of e-commerce solutions to manage, value, and sell inventory and equipment for business and government clients.
 It operates through the following business segments: GovDeals, Capital Assets Group (CAG), Retail Supply Chain Group (RSCG), and Machinio.
 The GovDeals segment provides self-directed service solutions that enable local and state government entities including city, county, and state agencies to sell surplus and salvage assets through the firm’s GovDeals marketplace.